adeelbarki/mobile-flash-cards/README.md

 barcode from expo app on mobile.
 It can take some time to download bundle.

 __(Note: In some system, LAN connection does not work due to bigger network address.
 The issue can be resolved in hardware network properties.
 Goto
 WIFI adpater options.
 Right Click on your connected network and goto properties.
-In IPv$ goto advanced and uncheck automatic metric and write 10 in interface metric.
+In IPv4 goto advanced and uncheck automatic metric and write 10 in interface metric.
 Click ok and restart your app using yarn start in terminal.)__

 ## Testing